-SESSION 3 Tuesday, April 14 TOPICS: Team Coaching Guest Speaker: Dr. Robert Anderson, President of McDonald Anderson READINGS: Ross, "How To Be the Best Coach for Your Team" (NYUC) Hackman/Wageman, "A Theory of Team Coaching" (NYUC) Kets de Vries, "Leadership Group Coaching in Action" (NYUC) DELIVERABLES: Summary/Response Paper with Focused Reading Questions Respond to the assigned articles by writing a brief paper that includes: a one paragraph summary your personal reflections on or reactions to the articles your list of two, three or four questions raised by reading the articles 2.
-Coaching Practice Activity #2: Questioning Schedule uninterrupted time into your normal day and carry out this activity.
+SESSION 3 Tuesday, April 12 TOPICS: Team Coaching Guest Speaker: Dr. Robert Anderson READINGS: Ross, "How To Be the Best Coach for Your Team" (NYUC) Hackman/Wageman, "A Theory of Team Coaching" (NYUC) Kets de Vries, "Leadership Group Coaching in Action" (NYUC) DELIVERABLES: Summary/Response Paper with Focused Reading Questions Respond to the assigned articles by writing a brief paper that includes: a one paragraph summary your personal reflections on or reactions to the articles your list of two, three or four questions raised by reading the articles Coaching Practice Activity #2: Questioning Schedule uninterrupted time into your normal day and carry out this activity.
 Follow the instructions and complete the activity worksheet.
+SESSION 4 Tuesday, April 19 TOPICS: Tuesday, April 19 Feedback Coaching Practice Feedback TOPICS: Feedback Coaching Practice 1.
+Lennard, Chapter 3 (NYUC)